 AccessFileName .htaccess.local .htaccess

-With that done, you can have one regular .htaccess which would be used in production and a local one for your machine.
+With that done, you can have one regular .htaccess which would be used in production and a .htaccess.local to override it on your machine.

 SetEnv KOHANA_BASE /